 The text at the top and center of the table displays the number of remote opportunities on the table.
 Click the arrows to the left and right of the “1 of ___” text to view each individual opportunity.

 The State of Clean Jobs in NY

 A trained workforce is critical in the transition to a clean energy economy.
 Before COVID-19, clean energy jobs were growing at a faster rate than any other sector in New York, as the prices of clean technology decreased and the state made clear policy shifts towards renewable sources of energy.
 The state also committed more than $100 million through 2025 to clean energy workforce development.
-According to the NYSERDA Clean Energy Industry Report from 2020 (see fact sheet here), New York is home to 148,000 clean energy jobs, which is down from 165,000 clean energy jobs before the pandemic, however the the report shows clean energy industries are climbing back to where they were, with 5,000 jobs recovered since the May 2020 economy re-opening.
-Almost 80% of these jobs belong to the energy efficiency field, which pays higher 7-9.5% higher than other in-state HVAC or construction jobs.
+According to the NYSERDA Clean Energy Industry Report from 2020 (see fact sheet here), New York is home to 148,000 clean energy jobs, which is down from 165,000 clean energy jobs before the pandemic, however the report shows clean energy industries are climbing back to where they were, with 5,000 jobs recovered since the May 2020 economy re-opening.
+Almost 80% of these jobs belong to the energy efficiency field, which pays higher 7-9.5% than other in-state HVAC or construction jobs.

 New Yorkers for Clean Power is excited to build on New York’s clean job pathway with our Clean Power Fellowship!
-Fellows will work to connect individuals to opportunities in energy efficiency and renewable energy as well as expand our outreach and resources on clean energy jobs.
+Fellows work to connect individuals to opportunities in energy efficiency and renewable energy as well as expand our outreach and resources on clean energy jobs.

-Check out NYCP’s online teach-in from 2020 on Green Jobs: Making a Living While Making a Difference and our launch video below describing the 2016 Clean Jobs NY report that we created with E2, NYS Sustainable Business Council and ACE NY.
+Check out NYCP’s online teach-in from 2020 on Green Jobs: Making a Living While Making a Difference and our launch video below describing the 2016 Clean Jobs NY report that we created with E2, NYS Sustainable Business Council, and ACE NY.